 It evenly distributes the color onto brushes, rollers, and stamps.

 It is made with a silicone-like material that holds paint on its surface without the paint running off.
 It is easy to wipe clean so it can be re-used again and again.

-I ordered one when I got home from the trip since I mix paint colors ALL THE TIME.
-I use to mix on a foam plate or in a jar, but the mix mat allows you a lot more room to play and get creative with color.
-You can read more about the mat, here.
+I ordered a Mix Mat when I got home from the trip since I mix paint colors ALL THE TIME.
+I used to mix on a foam plate or in a jar, but the mix mat allows you a lot more room to play and get creative with color.

 Create Chippy Finishes With a Stirring Stick + Toilet Cleaner

 Yep, you read that right.
 If you want a very old layered and distressed finish on a piece of furniture you can do it with toilet cleaning bleach, the thick kind that coats the toilet bowl.